RTEMS/rtems-docs/cpu_supplement/port.rst

 particular CPU model, one simply notes that floating point hardware is or is not present and defines a single constant appropriately.
-Conditional compilation is utilized to include the appropriate source code for this CPU model’s feature set.
+Conditional compilation is utilized to include the appropriate source code for this CPU model's feature set.
 It is important to note that this means that RTEMS is thus compiled using the appropriate feature set and compilation flags optimal for this CPU model used.
 The alternative would be to generate a binary which would execute on all family members